Sang Hongyang: Imperial secretary

 In 87 BC, Sang Hongyang became the Imperial Secretary (also known as the Imperial Counsellor or Grandee Secretary), one of the three most senior posts in government known as the Three Excellencies.
 In the wake of the death of Emperor Wu and the installation of the child Emperor Zhao of Han in that year, Sang became one of the key politicians during the period of the triumvirate formed by Huo Guang, Jin Midi, and Shangguan Jie.
 However, Sang was executed in 80 BC by the regent Huo Guang on charges of treason for his alleged involvement in the attempted coup by Liu Dan (劉旦), King of Yan, aimed at taking over the throne of Han and having Huo Guang murdered.
 As a result, Sang's biography was not included in the Book of Han.
+(Note: Sang was mentioned several times in vol.30 of Shiji and part 2 of vol.24 of Han Shu; the Ping Zhun Shu (平准书) and Shi Huo Zhi (食货志) both described the economic system of the Western Han.)